 Antacids interfere with the absorption of copper:(7)

 Copper is an essential mineral required by the body for bone and connective tissue production, and for coding specific enzymes that range in function from eliminating free radicals to producing melanin.
-A deficiency in copper can lead to osteoporosis, joint pain, and lowered immunity.
+A deficiency in copper can lead to osteoporosis, poor skin health, joint pain, and lowered immunity.

 You can’t assimilate nutrients until they have been adequately broken down by digestion: